Rabbit Bandini Productions: Works

 Recent credits include director Gia Coppola's drama Palo Alto and Franco's directorial adaptations of Pulitzer Prize-winning author Cormac McCarthy's Child of God and Nobel Prize-winning author William Faulkner's As I Lay Dying and The Sound and The Fury premiering at the 2014 Venice Film Festival.

 Rabbit Bandini Productions has multiple projects in various stages of development.
 In production, In Dubious Battle, based on the Steinbeck book of the same name.
-The Adderall Diaries directed by Pamela Romanowsky, starring Franco, Ed Harris, Amber Heard and Christian Slater.
+The Adderall Diaries directed by Pamela Romanowsky, starring Franco, Ed Harris, Amber Heard, and Christian Slater.

-Completed in 2015 was Justin Kelly's directorial adaptation of the biopic I Am Michael, with Franco, Zachary Quinto and Emma Roberts and Zeroville directed by Franco, starring Megan Fox, Seth Rogen and Will Ferrell along with Franco.
+Projects completed in 2015 include Justin Kelly's directorial adaptation of the biopic I Am Michael, with Franco, Zachary Quinto, and Emma Roberts, and Zeroville directed by Franco, starring Megan Fox, Seth Rogen, and Will Ferrell, along with Franco.
 The company teamed up with Seth Rogen and Evan Goldberg on The Disaster Artist, which is financed by Good Universe.
 In 2015, the company also produced "Actors Anonymous", a film funded by Sara Von Kienegger, in conjunction with students and the USC Film School.